abelshakespeare/medbot-AI/README.md

 <br />

 <p align="center">
-MedBot is an open-source chatbot.
-It allows you to create advanced chatbots visually, embed them anywhere on your web/mobile apps, and collect results in real-time
+MedBot is a proprietary machine learning tool tailored for dental practices.
+It intelligently processes appointment data to recommend the best vacation days, ensuring minimal disruption to operations.
 </p>

 <h3 align="center">